Invalid byte sequence in UTF-8 (ArgumentError) in win32/registry.rb

 If you wanna tell me how to find out the codepage I can provide you with that info.

-#6 Updated by Thomas Deinhamer 11 months ago
+#6 Updated by Thomas Deinhamer over 1 year ago

 'ruby' is not installed in my Cygwin environment, but Vagrant